temporalio/documentation/docs/namespaces.md

 ## FAQ

-### What happens to outstanding activities after failover?
+### What happens to outstanding Activities after failover?
-Temporal does not forward activity completions across clusters.
-Any outstanding activity will eventually timeout based on the configuration.
-Your application should have retry logic in place so that the activity gets retried and dispatched again to a worker after the failover to the new DC.
-Handling this is pretty much the same as activity timeout caused by a worker restart even without Global Namespaces.
+Temporal does not forward Activity completions across clusters.
+Any outstanding Activity will eventually timeout based on the configuration.
+Your application should have retry logic in place so that the Activity gets retried and dispatched again to a worker after the failover to the new DC.
+Handling this is pretty much the same as Activity timeout caused by a worker restart even without Global Namespaces.

 ### What happens when a start or signal API call is made to a standby cluster?